semickolon/GodotRx/README.md

     .Subscribe(x => GD.Print(x));

   this.OnKeyJustPressed(KeyList.Space)
-    .Subscribe(_ => player.Jump());
+    .Subscribe(_ => player.Jump())
+    .DisposeWith(this);
 }
 ```

+## Progress
+✅ Signal observables

+✅ Lifecycle observables

+✅ Input observables

+🚧 More utility observables

+🚧 Reactive properties

+🚧 Reactive data structures

+🚧 Computed properties

+🚧 Two-way binding / Reactive nodes

 ## How it Works
 ### Signals
 Code generation, basically.
 It turns out you can extract information from offline docs, including signals, from `ClassDB`.
 After generating, it all goes to `SignalExtensions.cs`.

-For automatic housekeeping, when signal sources are freed, observers are disposed.
-I was able to intercept an object being freed by injecting a tracker (extends `Resource`) with `set_meta`.
+For automatic housekeeping, when signal sources (and receivers if `DisposeWith` is used) are freed, observers are disposed.
+I was able to intercept an object being freed by injecting a tracker with `set_meta`.
 There'd only be one reference to the tracker, which is the object holding it as meta.
 Now, once the object is freed, there'll be no more references pointing to the tracker, emitting a predelete notification (interception point), then finally freeing it.

 For some reason, this hack only works in GDScript.
 The tracker isn't automatically freed when done in C#, so I did it all in GDScript with some C# wrapper code.

 Finally, I could've used and added a child node which also gets freed once its parent is freed, but that only works for nodes.
 This hacky approach works for all Godot objects.

 ### Node lifecycle
 It seems like there's absolutely no way to intercept lifecycle method calls, so when you use lifecycle observables, a child node is added (if there's not one yet) which is the one doing the intercepting, albeit indirectly.
+As such, if you must absolutely rely on node count and order for making things work, you might have to rethink your approach.

 ### Common input events
 Simply making use of lifecycle observables.